 We all go shopping, so it isn’t too hard for us to include a few items someone else needs.
 That person may need a weekly prescription to be collected.
 Again, it's not majorly time-consuming to collect this from a pharmacy.
 This brings us to:

 If you help someone elderly with their papers, forms and bills look at their medical situation too.
 Check if their medicare premiums are up to date.
 If you click here you’ll learn that Medicare supplement plans exist to fill some of the gaps that other insurance doesn’t.
+You may also need to consult with a Medicare fraud attorney to get all the additional information you need.
 Consider whether they are eligible for medicaid or other such programmes.
 It all helps reduce the worry factor for elderly people who have a lot of time on their hands!

 If you have a car, how about taking them to their medical appointments?
 That’s a huge help and saves money on taxi bills.